grommet/grommet/src/js/components/Spinner/README.md

 **size**

 A fixed size.
-Defaults to `medium`.
+Defaults to `small`.

 ```
 xsmall